MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

 ## Requirements

 ### Python (for running)

  * python >= 3.5
  * aiohttp
  * cassandra-driver >= 3.6 (needs to be built with numpy support!)
  * datashader

-Datashader has a bunch of scientific python dependencies, the easiest way to get it is probably through anaconda.
+Datashader has a bunch of scientific python dependencies, the easiest way to get it is probably through anaconda (https://www.continuum.io/downloads)

-### Javascript (for building)
+### Javascript (for frontend development)

  * node.js
  * npm

+### Cassandra
-You also need to have a Cassandra installation somewhere, containing HDB++ format data.
+You also, obviously, need to have a Cassandra installation somewhere, containing HDB++ formatted data.

 ## Building

+The frontend is written using React and Redux and managed with webpack.
+To build it, the following steps should suffice:

 $ npm install
 $ webpack